openbullet/openbullet2-docs/docs/lolicode/statements.md

 ```
 ---
 ## SET PROXY
 Sets a given proxy.
-The available types are: HTTP, SOCKS4, SOCKS4A, SOCKS5.
+The available types are: HTTP, HTTPS, SOCKS4, SOCKS4A, SOCKS5.
 Example:
 ```
 SET PROXY "127.0.0.1" 9050 SOCKS5